basarat/typescript-book/docs/types/advanced.md

 ## Specialized Parameters

 ## Function Overloads
 The JavaScript runtime does not have runtime support for function overloading.
 There can be only a single function body for any given name in scope.
-However people do support function overloading by utilizing the highly dynamic nature of JavaScript e.g. a getter and a setter:
+However, people do support function overloading by utilizing the highly dynamic nature of JavaScript e.g. a getter and a setter:

 ```ts
 var _value;